Conservatives Are Worried About Being Turned Away At Restaurants Because Of MAGA Hats, There’s An App For That

-Are you a conservative and worried that the new restaurant you want to patronize may turn you away for wearing your “Make America Great Again” (MAGA) hat?
+Are you a conservative and worried that the new restaurant you want to patronize may turn you away for wearing your MAGA hat?
 Or that you’ll be hassled by other patrons inside?
 There’s an app for that.

 “We feel like there’s a general unease among conservatives out there, about whether they’ll be protected and safe as they go out to restaurants and local businesses.”

 The app uses crowdsourcing to compile its data, and users simply respond “Yes” or “No” to four questions.
-If the business gets four “Yeses,”it’s marked “Safe” for conservatives.
-The four questions (paraphrased) are:
+If the business gets four affirmatives, it’s marked safe for conservatives.
+The four questions, paraphrased, follow.

 - Does the restaurant serve all customers, regardless of their political beliefs?